ibm-cloud-docs/EventStreams/messagehub123.md

 ## Common scenarios
 {: iam_scenarios}

+Here are some common {{site.data.keyword.messagehub}} scenarios and the permissions you need to grant:

 Producer to some topics (same for idempotent):
 * Reader on the cluster resourceType
 * Writer on each topic resourceType and topic name resource